carlosperezepfl/kubernetes-training/LAB-K8S-09/README.md

    - Egress : Incoming traffic rule
    - ingress (from) & egress (to) : "Whitelist"

-> WARN : In the case of a podSelector: {}, all pods in the current namespace are selected, this empty parameter works the same way on ingress: {} or egress:{}.
+> **WARN** : In the case of a podSelector: {}, all pods in the current namespace are selected, this empty parameter works the same way on ingress: {} or egress:{}.

 ---

 ### QUIZZ :

-Let's look at the simple rules :
+✅ Let's look at the simple rules :

 ``` shell
     $ cat example-1.yml